Dxyk/Angular-Udemy/Section 22 Angular Modules & Optimizing Angular Apps/README.md

 - This builds the entire app into a few file under the `dist` folder, which is ready for deploy.
 - This is more strict on the syntax.
 It will fail if anything doesn't compile.

+### Lesson 337 - Wrap Up

+- Modules and types of Modules
+- Routing and Modules
+- Services and Modules
+- Lazy-loading
+- AoT Compilation

 ## Appendix

 ### RouterModule